thegenemyers/FASTK/README.md

 ### K-mer Histogram

-The interface allows one to simply load a FastK histogram into an easily understood Histogram data type with <code>Load\_Histogram</code> and to free the object later with <code>Free\_Histogram</code>.
 A Histogram object is a record with 4 fields as described in the comments below

 ```